ciretorres/2HAWC/README.md

 ## Introduction

 Each time of second, a certain gamma-ray particles that travels from the interstellar medium to earth's atmosphere, has been cascading our bodies.
 While we are reading this, perhaps.

 At the beginning, these particles comes mostly from cosmic-ray sources, like; kilonovaes, supernovaes, pulsars, stars' collisions or even galaxies' centers.
-When they hits in the atmosphere, they interact with the atomic nuclei, and elementary particles are produced, which turns it into more and more particles for generate a cascade effect.
+When they hit in the atmosphere, they interact with the atomic nuclei and elementary particles are produced, which turns them into more particles to generate a cascade effect.
 This showers of particles grows until all the energy of the original gamma-ray is totally used.
 You might imagine all this happening approximately at 10 km above sea level, and that could cover an area of even a 1,000 of square meters.

 So, [The High-Altitude Water Cherenkov (HAWC) Gamma-Ray Observatory](https://www.hawc-observatory.org/) attends this wonderful research on the [flanks](https://goo.gl/maps/c28eBSnLGy92) of the Sierra Negra volcano on Pico de Orizaba's (Citlaltépetl) National Park, near from the beautiful city of Puebla in México.
 It implements a 140x180m territorial area, with 300 cylindrical modules of 7.3x4.5m filled with 200,000L of purified water, and three floating photomultiplier tubes (PMT) for each one.
 Now, when an elementary particle of the atmosphere cascade travels through the water, it produces a light pulse call _Cherenkov radiation_.
 This happens when an electric charged particle travels faster than light in a medium like water.
-It is similar when at the poles of the planets experiences the auroras borealis or autralis, because of the protection role of the atmosphere from the higher levels of gamma-ray or radiation.
+It's similar when at the poles of the planets experiences the auroras borealis or autralis, because of the protection role of the atmosphere from the higher levels of gamma-ray or radiation.

 <img src="./captures/Polarlicht_2.jpg" width="900">

 Thereby, the light pulses are detected by a photocathode material of the PMT, which converts and multiply the signal from the photon particle into many electrons, and sends an electrocmagnetic pulse to 1,200 channels from 120 front-end boards in the observatory.
 The front-end boards processes those pulses into interpretable datasets store onto tabular representations with the information about arrive time and cascade's size.

-Finally, through this information and the data from the 2HWC HAWC Observatory Gamma-Ray Catalogue, we intented to figure out the phenomena dimension from its domain to synthesize a qualitive form, that could reveals and amplify cognitive structures of cosmic ray's event into an inferencial pattern system, which allows Astronomers to reconstruct the direction from the original gamma-ray source, and estimates its energy through a based-computer simulation that visualize and sonorize its nature.
+Finally, through this information and the data from the 2HWC HAWC Observatory Gamma-Ray Catalogue, we intented to figure out the phenomena dimension from its domain to synthesize a qualitive form, that could reveals and amplify cognitive structures of cosmic ray's events into an inferencial pattern system, which allows Astronomers to reconstruct the direction from the original gamma-ray source, and estimates its energy through a based-computer simulation that visualize and sonorize its nature.

 [Go up](#Home)